 This borough has been voted more than once as the safest in all inner London.
 Aside from its low crime, Wandsworth has fantastic recreational areas for the summer, many shops for you to enjoy, good schools, and a smooth commute spanning roughly fifteen minutes from home to the heart of the city.
 Wandsworth puts you and your family in one of the best areas of the town and right in the middle of everything that makes London exciting.

-Of course, if you prefer an American style education for your children, the American School in London is an international, private, independent school located in St John’s Wood, and is for students from kindergarten through high school.
+Of course, if you prefer an American-style education for your children, the American School in London is an international, private, independent school located in St John’s Wood and is for students from kindergarten through high school.
 However, St John’s Wood is the home of many multi-million pound houses and celebrity residents and is regularly ranked amongst London’s most expensive postcodes

 Learn More About London Relocation

-If you’ve started investigating living in London, or have been investigating for some time, you know just how difficult it can be to find the perfect home.
+If you’ve started investigating living in London or have been investigating for some time, you know just how difficult it can be to find the perfect home.
 London Relocation has services for families planning a move to London that will take care of all the details of finding a wide selection of your perfect flats and setting up ONE day of viewing.
 After you choose your perfect new home, we negotiate the lease and assist you to get moved and settled in.
-Call London Relocation now to get started at 800-903-1658 from the United States or from the UK +44 20 7993 0422.
+Call London Relocation now to get started at 800-903-1658 from the United States or from the UK at +44 20 7993 0422.
 Our service is 100% guaranteed to find your ideal flat in one day!